 FMD Professional (purchased by licensed users) includes additional functions designed to increase efficiency and productivity.
 Both versions allow users to create DFIRM maps and databases to FEMA standards.
-Professional users have access to the FMD Help Desk, which offers support Monday through Friday from 7:00 a.m. to 10:00 p.m.
-EST. With FMD10 Professional, users can create DFIRM products for both the Map Modernization and Risk MAP Appendix L and K guidance.
+Professional users have access to the FMD Help Desk, available via the dedicated email address shown on this page.
+With FMD10 Professional, users can create DFIRM products for both the Map Modernization and Risk MAP Appendix L and K guidance.

 FMD10 Professional also enables users to create the Discovery Database and Map, the Flood Risk Database and Map, as well as the Flood Risk Report and Flood Insurance Study (FIS) Report.
 FMD10 has enhanced quality checks to verify that data meet FEMA quality control requirements, including Data Validation Tool (DVT) and Mapping Information Platform (MIP) submissions.
 FMD10 contains topological rules to ensure the database feature classes are topologically correct.
 Other tools ensure that data are created correctly and loaded into the database with the proper attribution and geometric features.

-A 30-day trial version of FMD Professional is included with every download.
+A trial version of FMD Professional is included with every download.

 For product support, contact Mourad Bouhafs at +1 (678) 247-2559 x4062559.

-Download a 30-day trial of the desktop version.
+Download a trial version of the desktop version.

 Online support for our FloodMap product suite.